 Trying to open it by pinching the hardest part of the berry is going to be more difficult than breaking it from any other point.
 That's why there's a more efficient alternative.

-Bananas growing on a tree.
-Did you know what we consider to be the "bottom" is actually the top?
-Bananas grow from the stem upwards.
+You see the bananas growing on a tree here, but did you know what we consider to be the "bottom" is actually the top?
+Bananas grow from the stem upwards!

-So, contrary to how most of us have been doing it our entire lives, the best way to peel a banana is actually from upside down.
-(Which is really the right side up…) By pinching the bottom tip, you can open the banana without struggling to snap the stubborn stem.
+So, contrary to how most of us have been doing it our entire lives, the best way to peel a banana is actually from upside down, which is really the right side up.
+By pinching the bottom tip, you can open the banana without struggling to snap the stubborn stem.
 (Now, do you believe us about eating bananas wrong?)

 Don't peel bananas from the stem.
 Pinch them at the tip, or what most people think of as the "bottom."

 As an added bonus, this method also helps you discard of the pesky black mass at the tip of the banana.
-Contrary to rumors surrounding what this part of the banana actually is—which range from spider eggs to a sterile seed—it's actually what's left over from when the banana was a flower, according to research in the Annals of Botany and corroborated by Dr. John Elfick of The University of Queensland in Australia.
+Contrary to rumors surrounding what this part of the banana actually is—which range from spider eggs to a sterile seed—it's actually what's leftover from when the banana was a flower, according to research in the Annals of Botany.